Few-Shot Demonstration-Driven Task Coordination and Trajectory Execution for Multi-Robot Systems: Methodology

 The sequence of graph-level embeddings $\{g_i^{(t)}\}_{t \in \mathcal{K}_i}$, where $\mathcal{K}_i$ is the set of keyframe indices for demonstration $d_i$, serves as input to the temporal encoding stage.
 This stage employs a two-layer GRU in an autoregressive fashion.
 Specifically, at each time step $t$, the GRU takes the current graph-level embedding $g_i^{(t)}$ along with the previous hidden state $s_i^{(t-1)}$ (initialized as $s_i^{(0)} = \mathbf{0}$) to produce an updated hidden state:

-This autoregressive structure enables the GRU to predict the next state based on the accumulated historical context.
 The output at each time step, $s_i^{(t)}$, is then passed through a fully connected layer $f_{\text{FC}}(\cdot)$ to yield the predicted action for that time step:

-By recursively updating the hidden state and predicting the subsequent output, our TGN generates the action sequence one step at a time.

 By integrating refined spatial encoding via three GAT layers—with edge connectivity informed by spectral clustering—and autoregressive temporal modeling via GRUs, our model robustly captures both inter-node relationships and their evolution over time.
-This approach is particularly effective in few-shot learning scenarios, enhancing the model's generalization across diverse multi-robot tasks.